Independent Study

 Definition

 The College condones no form of dishonesty in any academic activities, whether in academic writing and research or studio work.
-This is defined as the use of another’s words, ideas, visual material, or physical artifacts as one’s own original work without proper permission, citation, or other appropriate recognition of source.
+Academic dishonesty is defined as the use of a third party’s words, ideas, visual material, or physical artifacts as one’s own original work without proper permission, citation, or other appropriate recognition of source.
 Any act that assists academic dishonesty is itself a violation of the academic integrity policy.
-Acts of academic dishonesty include, but are not limited to, the following:

 Types of Violations

-• Presenting all or part of work done from one course or independent study to another course requires permission of the instructor in the current course.
+• Buying papers or using a third party* to write a paper, or produce a studio project Submitting the same work in two courses without explicit permission.
+This could take the form of presenting all or part of work done from one course or independent study to another course requires permission of the instructor in the current course.

-• Unauthorized collaboration.
+• Unauthorized collaboration with other people or third party* tools.
 Many course activities permit and encourage collaboration.
 Course syllabi and in-class instructions will usually identify situations where collaboration on assignments is allowed.
-The student shares responsibility for determining whether collaboration is approved by seeking clarification from the instructor.
+The student is responsible for determining whether collaboration is approved by seeking clarification from the instructor.

 • Cheating.
 This is a very broad category encompassing a variety of unfair or dishonest methods to gain an advantage.
-Examples include: copying another student’s work, using “crib notes” on tests, and accepting from or giving aid to another student unless authorized by the instructor.
+Examples include: copying another student’s work, unauthorized usage of third party* tools, using “crib notes” on tests, and accepting from or giving aid to another student unless authorized by the instructor.

 • Misrepresenting experience or ability.
 This includes providing false information concerning academic and creative achievement or background.
-For example: falsely reporting the substance of an internship, omitting transcripts, or otherwise providing false information, including submitting a falsified portfolio as part of the admission process.
+For example: misrepresentation of technical abilities through the use of third party* tools, falsely reporting the substance of an internship, omitting transcripts, or otherwise providing false information, including submitting a falsified portfolio as part of the admission process.

 • Falsifying data or records.